Sammy92dec/battleship-game/README.md

 Written by Samrawit Tekheste.

 #### Code Used
-Inspiration for the program came from youtube tutorials that I have watched and other students projects from code insistute.This is a resubmission the old project used to accept signs or numbers.
+Inspiration for the program came from youtube tutorials that I have watched and other students projects from code insistute.This is a resubmission.
+The old project used to accept signs or numbers.
 So this is fixed version of my old game with a bigger board.

 - Previous game link:- https://thebattleship-7ec99083b645.herokuapp.com/